containers/nri-plugins/docs/developers-guide/architecture.md

 ### [Generic Resource Controller Layer](/pkg/control/control.go)

-The generic resource controller layer defines the abstract interface the rest of CRI-RM uses to interact with resource controller implementations and takes care of the details of dispatching calls to the controller implementations for post-policy enforcment of decisions.
+The generic resource controller layer defines the abstract interface the rest of NRI-RP uses to interact with resource controller implementations and takes care of the details of dispatching calls to the controller implementations for post-policy enforcment of decisions.